 Gordon College is a private, religious school in a suburban setting in Wenham, Massachusetts.
-Gordon College was founded in 1889 and now enrolls around 1,816 students a year, including 1,451 undergrads.
-Gordon College offers housing for up to 1,349 students.
+Gordon College was founded in 1889 and now enrolls around 1,804 students per year year, which includes 1,368 undergraduates.
+Gordon College ensures housing for up to 1,349 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 70% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
 Gordon College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.